Want to make money freelance writing?

 3. Send cold pitch emails to get writing gigs (avoid job boards)

-Okay, so you have your website up and you’ve read blogs and heard what people are talking about in the freelance writing industry.
-Now, you’re ready to apply for freelance gigs.
+After you have your website up and you’ve read blogs and heard what people are talking about in the freelance writing industry, apply for freelance gigs.

-To apply for freelance writing jobs, you should send the following email to different companies, blogs, magazines, etc.
+To apply for freelance writing jobs, send an email to different companies, blogs, magazines, etc.

 I hope this email finds you well.
 I am a huge fan of XYZ blog [Use the name of the site, but do not give the url – they know what they’re website address is.], and I would love the opportunity to write for you.
 I have been featured on X Blog, and in X magazine [If you haven’t been featured in anything yet, don’t use this sentence until you have].
 If you have a need for a contributor, I think I would be a good fit because of my professionalism and writing skills.
 I have included links to recent posts below for your consideration [You need to include links to your recent work, if you don’t have any – this would be a good reason to post a few blog posts on your website in the beginning.].